How Extensive is the NSA Domestic Surveillance of U.S. Media? Is it legal?

 Just like the Posse Comitatus laws prohibit the use domestically of the military and militarized weapons inside the United States or against U.S. citizens, reserving those authorities and tools to policing agencies, the NSA’s tools are restricted domestically from use against U.S. citizens and businesses.
 A fact which is apparently lost on the Obama administration, as we already see in Jewel vs. NSA, as the Electronic Frontier Foundation is meticulously documenting.

 Hagmann has been on the forefront of reporting dubious DHS programs and the cover-up of the attack in Benghazi that killed four Americans, including Ambassador Christopher Stevens, for well over a year.
-He can be credited as one of the primary media outlets blowing the whistle on Benghazi which has kept the story alive.
 As I previously reported, the Republicans already tried to roll over on Benghazi when they wrongly confirmed an Obama administration false narrative regarding denying sending anyone help in Benghazi.

 Like “Tea Party” and “constitution” were the trigger words for the IRS criminal activities, apparently “whistleblower” and “insider” were the trigger words for the NSA in their targeting of the media.
 Hagmann has extensively reported using information provided to him by his whistleblowers, insiders—high level government sources.